terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_3_1_x.html.markdown

 ### Final step

 After applying all the above resources successfully, make sure you publish the **Container UI Plugin** to the desired tenants.
-To do this, login in VCD as System administrator, click on "More" in the top bar, then "Customize Portal".
+To do this, login in VCLOUD as System administrator, click on "More" in the top bar, then "Customize Portal".
 You will see a list of plugins, you need to publish **Container UI Plugin** to the target tenant.

 Finally, **run the CSE server** in your infrastructure, by executing `cse run -c config.yaml`.
 Take into account that server will start running indefinitely, so plan to execute this command in a dedicated place.

-The `cse run` command should fetch all resources and OVAs and allow the tenant users to provision Kubernetes clusters in VCD web UI.
+The `cse run` command should fetch all resources and OVAs and allow the tenant users to provision Kubernetes clusters in VCLOUD web UI.
 If they have the required rights from the role created in previous step, they should now be able to see the "Kubernetes Container Clusters" option in the "More" option in the top bar.